top of page

 About

 Begun in 2011 as a community project organized by a group of neighbors, the Madison Ave Derby has helped many area nonprofits serving the needs of children.
-Through local business sponsorships, participation by racers, and community giving, the event has raised nearly $250,000 in its first ten years, including $40,000 raised in 2021 for the Decatur Student Center.
+Through local business sponsorships, participation by racers, and community giving, the event has raised nearly $300,000 in its first eleven years, including $40,500 raised in 2022 for Friends of Refugees.

 Featuring creatively-themed race cars, food vendors, and entertainment, the event has grown from 20 competitors in 2011 to more than 100 racers in recent years, with an estimated 1,000 spectators lining Madison Avenue to cheer them on and dozens of volunteers working behind the scenes.